 “Until recently, the debate about neoliberalism was dominated by memoir and journalism, which treated it as a political and economic fact rather than as a historical phenomenon in want of explanation.”

-I would say that there is value in memoirs and journalism, in enabling a person to gain a better understanding of things.
-There is also value in seeking to understand some topics as “historical phenomena” that are amenable to historical analysis, as distinguished from the analysis that is available through the “lens” of memoir and journalism – however valuable memoir and journalism may be.
+There is value in seeking to understand some topics as “historical phenomena” that are amenable to historical analysis, as distinguished from the analysis that is available through the “lens” of memoir and journalism – however valuable memoir and journalism may be.

 Ideological infrastructure and international network (p.
 15; I have broken the longer text into shorter paragraphs)